AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### WAIT_TIMEOUT

-Global MFTF configuration for the default amount of time (in seconds) that a test will wait while loading a page.
+Global Functional Testing Framework configuration for the default amount of time (in seconds) that a test will wait while loading a page.

 ```conf
 WAIT_TIMEOUT=30